isb-cgc/readthedocs/docs/source/sections/Gaining-Access-To-Controlled-Access-Data.rst

 You can gain access to  **controlled data** by two different methods via ISB-CGC.
 The methods can be used simultaneously if needed.

-Select this method for `Interactive computing <controlled-access/Controlled-data-Interactive.html>`_:
+Select this method for `controlled access via personal user credentials <controlled-access/Controlled-data-Interactive.html>`_:

   * Provides access to controlled data for 24 hours at a time;
   * Uses your *personal* credentials;
-  * Example uses: the ISB-CSC Web App or R Studio
+  * Example uses: the ISB-CGC Web App or R Studio

-Select this method for `Programmatic computing <controlled-access/Controlled-data-GCP.html>`_:
+Select this method for `controlled access via service account <controlled-access/Controlled-data-GCP.html>`_:

   * Provides access to controlled data for seven days at a time;
   * Uses the credentials of a *service account*, acting on your behalf;